 Tinted glasses

-People who drive a lot prefer brown and copper tints because they improve visual clarity and also enhance the colour red.
+People who drive a lot prefer brown and copper tints because they improve visual clarity and also enhance the color red.
 Because the brake lights, stop lights, and tail lights are all red, they'll stand out even more.
 The more easily these critical warning signals can be identified, the faster reaction times can be achieved.

 Baseball players, golfers, cyclists, and hunters frequently favour yellow and amber hues.
 The extra water vapour in the air increases the scattering of blue light in overcast and hazy conditions.
 This has a negative impact on visual acuity and depth perception.
 As a result, the eyes must work harder, resulting in eye fatigue and, in some cases, headaches.
 In these conditions, yellow and amber tints reduce the impact of blue light.